-A. Document wetlands monitoring strategy and identify monitoring objectives.
+Timeframe: 2014-2019 A. Document wetlands monitoring strategy and identify monitoring objectives.

 - This activity was begun and initially completed in 2009 and 2010, this work focused on determining the extent of culturally significant plants.
-In addition, the strategy began with EPA Level 1 and 2 Assessments using rapid assessment approaches for sites selected for evaluation. - 2014-2017 wetlands monitoring strategy and identify monitoring objectives will continue to be developed. - In the future, Level 3 assessments will be considered for integration into wetlands monitoring and assessment as funding allows.

-B. Continue to define data needs and uses.

-- Some data needs of the program were identified including the basic data needed for proper management of wetlands such as extent and location.
+In addition, the strategy began with EPA Level 1 and 2 Assessments using rapid assessment approaches for sites selected for evaluation.
+[COMPLETED] - 2014-2019 wetlands monitoring strategy and identify monitoring objectives will continue to be developed. - In the future, Level 3 assessments will be considered for integration into wetlands monitoring and assessment as funding allows.
+Timeframe: 2019 B. Continue to define data needs and uses.
+Activities supporting Actions: - Some data needs of the program were identified including the basic data needed for proper management of wetlands such as extent and location.
 This data need was partially met in 2010.
 Data need determinations will continue through 2015 and beyond as wetland mapping within more USGS topographic quads are mapped and field-verified. - The NCT Environmental program and partners will review incoming data.

+Timeframe: 2013-2019

 C. Examine how to integrate wetlands monitoring into existing water quality monitoring efforts as feasible.

+Activities supporting Actions:

-Collaboration with tribal CWA 106 program to identify ways in which the programs can work together to improve monitoring of reservation water and wetland resources.
+• Collaboration with tribal CWA 106 program to identify ways in which the programs can work together to improve monitoring of reservation water and wetland resources.
 One option may be to begin using a water quality multi-probe to collect water quality data at wetland sites, which may not be the same sites that the 106 program routinely monitors.

-D. Investigate methods and systems to manage and store data that is collected in the field for assessments, including GIS and cultural plant identification data among others.

-• Determine the best organization of data including filing systems, electronically archiving data, and entry into a data management software system.
+Timeframe: 2013-2019 D. Investigate methods and systems to manage and store data that is collected in the field for assessments, including GIS and cultural plant identification data among others.
+Activities supporting Actions: • Determine the best organization of data including filing systems, electronically archiving data, and entry into a data management software system.
 The management software will be purchased after research and review of available programs.
 II.
 Identify program decisions and long-term environmental outcome(s) that will benefit from a wetlands monitoring and assessment program.
+Actions:

-A. Document program's long-term environmental goals.
+Timeframe: 2002 A. Document program's long-term environmental goals.

 • The wetlands program drafted a wetlands conservation plan in 2002, of which the primary overall long-term goal for wetlands management has been retained.
-[COMPLETED]

-B. Identify additional programs that will ultimately use monitoring data.

-One program has been identified that may find monitoring data useful, which is the tribal historic preservation office, or THPO.
+[COMPLETED] Timeframe: 2014-2019 B. Identify additional programs that will ultimately use monitoring data.
+Activities supporting Actions: • One program has been identified that may find monitoring data useful, which is the tribal historic preservation office, or THPO.
 They have found the data on culturally significant plants especially useful in determining which plants still exist within tribal waterways.
 Identification of more programs and stakeholders will be ongoing through 2015 and beyond as information is shared.

-C. Collaborate with water quality programs within the State and Tribe.
+Timeframe: 2013-2019 C. Collaborate with water quality programs within the State and Tribe.

-Once data is in a format and protocols for data-sharing are in place, data will be potentially shared with outside agencies, including State water quality programs, to assist in documenting ambient conditions of surface waters and wetland areas within watersheds of the reservation.

-D. Identify how wetland data can be used to improve the implementation of watershed planning.

-Plans are to develop a wetland reference site GIS layer and create maps showing extent of wetland size and type within the reservation and Rosebud Creek watershed and present these maps at meetings with county or locally-involved stakeholders to present Rosebud watershed mapping efforts and outline next steps of integrating wetlands into watershed-based planning.
+• Once data is in a format and protocols for data-sharing are in place, data will be potentially shared with outside agencies, including State water quality programs, to assist in documenting ambient conditions of surface waters and wetland areas within watersheds of the reservation.
+Timeframe: 2015 D. Identify how wetland data can be used to improve the implementation of watershed planning.
+Activities supporting Actions: • Plans are to develop a wetland reference site GIS layer and create maps showing extent of wetland size and type within the reservation and Rosebud Creek watershed and present these maps at meetings with county or locally-involved stakeholders to present Rosebud watershed mapping efforts and outline next steps of integrating wetlands into watershed-based planning.
 III.
 Develop monitoring design, or an approach and rationale for site selection that best serves monitoring objectives.
+Actions: